 Minnesota Clay Co.
 USA Technical Info - Using Commercial Stains

-Mason and Drakenfeld Colors
+Mason and Drakenfeld (Ferro) Colors

-Minnesota Clay USA gets this question almost daily: "Can you tell me how to use Mason or Drakenfeld Stains?
-Well, there is a lot of confusion about these colors and we think a little background will help.
+Minnesota Clay USA gets this question almost daily: "Can you tell me how to use Mason or Drakenfeld Stains?"e; Well, there is a lot of confusion about these colors and we think a little background will help.

 First, if you've ever used any of the common oxides (iron, cobalt, copper, etc.), either as the pigment part of a recipe, or as an oxide wash, you've probably noticed that these colors have a fair amount of color variation.
 Speckling, shade and hue changes are part of the charm of oxides and carbonates.
 Unfortunately, most of these materials also bring toxic solubility problems to the equation-especially in the raw state.